 There are a few simple things you can do to reduce the risk of infection:

 Wear pads for the first week if you are bleeding and avoid putting anything into your vagina if you can.
-This means no tampons, no vaginal sex and no tub baths.
-Showers are OK.
-Avoid swimming and hot tubs for one week.
+This means no tampons or vaginal sex.

 Take the antibiotics you were given.